Rich Text Format

-The Rich Text Format (often abbreviated RTF) is a proprietary document file format with published specification developed by Microsoft Corporation from 1987 until 2008 for cross-platform document interchange with Microsoft products.
+The Rich Text Format (often abbreviated RTF) is a legacy proprietary document file format with published specification developed by Microsoft Corporation from 1987 until 2008 for cross-platform document interchange with Microsoft products.
 Prior to 2008, Microsoft published updated specifications for RTF with major revisions of Microsoft Word and Office versions.

+It is the default format of WordPad and TextEdit but both of those allow saving to ODF since 2009.
+Full office suites never used it as a default.
+Since Windows 11 removed WordPad in an update, it is no longer able to open them without additional software.

 Most word processors are able to read and write some versions of RTF.
 There are several different revisions of RTF specification; portability of files will depend on what version of RTF is being used.

 RTF should not be confused with enriched text or its predecessor Rich Text, or with IBM's RFT-DCA (Revisable Format Text-Document Content Architecture), as these are different specifications.

+RTF is not a markup language.
+It is not considered human-readable and was never meant to be edited in a text editor.

+Most RTF files only contain plain text in ASCII encoding because non-ASCII letters are represented by escape sequences and binary data is encoded in Base16.
+The specification mentions \binN to insert binary data directly but except for possibly some historical exceptions all implementations write binary data in Base16 and the \binN embedding feature has mainly been abused by malicious software.
+In the context of RTF binary data refers to images, fonts and OLE objects.

 History

 Richard Brodie, Charles Simonyi, and David Luebbert, members of the Microsoft Word development team, developed the original RTF in the middle to late 1980s.
 The first RTF reader and writer shipped in 1987 as part of Microsoft Word 3.0 for Macintosh, which implemented the RTF version 1.0 specification.
 All subsequent releases of Microsoft Word for Macintosh, as well as all Windows versions, can read and write in RTF format.

 Microsoft maintains RTF.
 The final version was 1.9.1 in 2008, which implemented features of Office 2007.
 Microsoft has discontinued enhancements to the RTF specification, so features new to Word 2010 or a later version will not save properly to RTF.
 Microsoft anticipates no further updates to RTF, but has stated willingness to consider editorial and other non-substantive modifications of the RTF Specification during an associated ISO/IEC 29500 balloting period.

 RTF files were used to produce Windows Help files, though these have since been superseded by Microsoft Compiled HTML Help files.